jamarchand/tbox-scan/README.md

 # About tbox-scan
 A lightweight tool for discovering tboxes in a given FASTA sequence adapted from tbdb.io.
-Uses INFERNAL for prediction and allows for flexible use of covariance models.
+Uses INFERNAL for prediction and allows for flexible use of TBDB tbox covariance models.
 As output, provides predicted specifier region, most likely specifier, and the T-box sequence.
 This tool is part of the T-box Annotation Database (TBDB, https://tbdb.io) collection.
+Currently only supports input files with a single FASTA header and sequence.

 # Dependencies
 This program is written for unix operating systems and requires INFERNAL, python, biopython, conda, pandas.
 Installation of dependencies is easiest using conda.

 # Installation
 Have conda installed, then simply cd into the directory with install.sh.
 Then, run the install using sh (e.g. sh ./install.sh) to install tbox-scan.
 A path env will be set to the tbox-scan directory that contains default files for running tbox-scan.
 The install script will also use pip to install the necessary python scripts to your current python environment.